 4-H is the largest non-formal education program in the world.
 It provides youth with the life skills they need to be successful in life.
 These skills include leadership, citizenship, and communication.
 4-H also allows for personal growth.
 The 4-H program is family oriented.
 Parents play an important role in the 4-H program serving as volunteer leaders.
 The 4-H program is open to everyone, regardless of where you live.
 4-H members have the opportunity to select from a vast number of 4-H projects.

-4-H is open to youth ages 5 to 19.
+4-H is open to youth ages 5 to 18.
 Regular 4-H members are ages 8 to 19.
 Members that are 5 to 7 participate in 4-H as a Cloverbud member.
 Cloverbud projects are geared toward their age.
-Colorado 4-H rules do not allow Clovebuds to exhibit animals under 4-H.
+Colorado 4-H rules do not allow Cloverbuds to exhibit animals under 4-H.

-4-H enrollment to be eligible to exhibit at the Cheyenne County Fair is due the 1st of February.
+4-H enrollment to be eligible to exhibit at the Cheyenne County Tumbleweed Fair is due the 1st of February.
 Enrollment is done through 4-H Online with certain paperwork that must be turned in.
-Enrollment has closed to be eligible to exhibit at the 2017 Cheyenne County Fair.

 Cheyenne County 4-H is always looking for volunteers.
 Those willing to help with the various projects are always needed.
 Volunteers can choose to serve in a variety of ways, including acting as a Project Leader having either multiple project workdays or one workday each year or as a Project Resource Leader that is willing to answer questions.

 All 4-H volunteers in Colorado go through a mandatory volunteer screening process that includes registering through 4-H Online, reference checks, a background check, and mandatory orientation.
 If you are interested in signing up you can either fill out an application in 4-H Online or stop by the Extension Office.

 More information is available online through the Colorado 4-H Youth Development website.